cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``<namespace>``
      - Namespace ID
    * - ``<scope>``
      - Optional scope filter.
-If none is given, artifacts in the ``user`` and ``system`` scopes are returned.
-Otherwise, only artifacts in the specified scope are returned
+If not specified, artifacts in the ``user`` and ``system`` scopes are returned.
+Otherwise, only artifacts in the specified scope are returned.

-This will return a JSON Array that lists each artifact with its name, version, and scope.
+This will return a JSON array that lists each artifact with its name, version, and scope.
 Example output (pretty-printed):

 .. container:: highlight